MD5 : 17cf8fb4bedddbe44305f375612cf66b

 A very powerful command-line MC68HC11 cross-assembler that can generate source-level MAP files, S19, LST, ERR, and SYM files.
 No installation needed as it is a single executable file!
 Assembles many files in one command.
-Supports up to 125 (nested) INCLUDE files.
+Supports up to 255 (nested) INCLUDE files.
 Full path error reporting for smart IDE.
 User-defined (chained or nested) macros including (macro-level or local) loops, and parameter manipulation.
 Includes extra instructions (built-in macros), and several assembler directives for controlling listing, source-level mapping, tabs, case sensitivity, extra instructions, segments, etc. Automatic use of Direct Mode without possibility of phasing errors.
 Supports (nested) conditional assembly with user messages/errors/warnings.
-Up to 10 assembly-time symbol value assignments.
+Up to 100 assembly-time symbol value assignments.
 Local labels within each main/included file, or user-defined scope.
 Embedded expressions within strings, messages, labels.
+Automatic use of zero-page memory pin/flag definitions with B[R]CLR/B[R]SET instructions.
 Not crippled in any way.
 DOS (GO32V2 DOS extender built-in), Linux i386, and Win32 versions available.

 A brief explanation of the Download Selection to the right: